 Mental Unrest, Social Unrest, Global Unrest: A Psychoanalytic View

 (Registration and continental breakfast, 8:30-9AM.
-Lunch will be provided for full day participants.)
+Lunch will be provided.)

 Salman Akhtar, MD

 Mental Pain of Minorities,

 Current WSP Students $55

 For your comfort during the conference, remember to bring a sweater or to dress with layers.

 The conference will be held at the Washington School of Psychiatry, 5028 Wisconsin Ave NW #400, Washington DC 20016.

 Dr. Akhtar will present his conceptualizations of the pain experienced by minorities in the U.S., the struggles faced by the first generation children of immigrants, and the psychological forces which create the global tensions within which their internal conflicts and social challenges unfold.
 He will elucidate his concepts with clinical material from his own practice, and offer his ideas for resolving both personal and macro tensions.

 Salman Akhtar, M.D. is a Professor of Psychiatry at Thomas Jefferson University, training and supervising analyst at the Psychoanalytic Center of Philadelphia.
 Among his many publications are: Broken Structures:Severe Personality Disorders and their Treatment ( Jason Aronson, 1992) and Objects of Desire: Exploring our Internal Connections with Things Around Us ( Other Press, 2005), Freud along the Ganges (2005) ,The Wound of Mortality (2010) and The African American Experience: Psychoanalytic Perspectives (Jason Aronson, 2012).
 He is the Book Review Editor of the Journal of Applied Analytic Studies.
 Among his many honors, he is recipient of the highly prestigious Sigourney Award for distinguished contributions to psychoanalysis.